iam-aniket/TIC_TAC_TOE_Ghost/README.md

 # TIC_TAC_TOE_Ghost

-Implementation of the classic TIC TAC TOE with a twist, called Ghost Mode where the players have to remember their selection as well as opponent's selection of tile since the selection disappers after 1 second.
+Android Implementation of the classic TIC TAC TOE with a twist, called Ghost Mode where the players have to remember their selection as well as opponent's selection of tile since the selection disappers after 1 second.

 This makes the game a bit hard as you need to memorize the selection as well as play optimally.